hugoprudente/charts/CONTRIBUTING.md

 Notice the `Author` and `Signed-off-by` lines match.
 If they don't your PR will be rejected by the automated DCO check.

-### Reporting a Bug in Helm
+### Reporting a Bug in Here

-This repository is used by Chart developers for maintaining the official charts for Kubernetes Helm.
+This repository is used by Chart developers for maintaining the charts for Kubernetes Helm.
 If your issue is in the Helm tool itself, please use the issue tracker in the [helm/helm](https://github.com/helm/helm) repository.

 ## How to Contribute to an Existing Chart